 Tips for a faster charge

-- For 150kW chargers & below look at the number of each charger and which are a or b as you arrive
+- For older 150kW chargers & below look at the number of each charger and which are a or b as you arrive

 - if there are spaces that aren’t next to another car choose them

 - Always try to choose the chargers labelled “a” not “b” when you can